Mental Health Skill-Building Services

 - Specialized Diets

 - Daily Living Activities

 - Communicate with Health Professionals

-Mental health skill-building services are designed to help an individual learn to navigate the community.
+Mental Health Skill-Building Services are designed to help an individual learn to navigate the community.
 Training can come in many forms including taking place in the home, in the community, or with other services providers.
 It is a structured approach to teaching and training individuals to adhere to medical directives, follow through the daily tasks, and build support systems.
 Skill-building services are not long term solutions to serve deficits in functioning.
-Skill-building is a time-limited service that provides individuals with a personalized approach towards recovery and functioning.
+Skill-building is a time-limited service that provides individuals with a personalized approach to recovery and functioning.

 - Assist with medical and psychiatric management and coordination